-Sites are encouraged to implement pre-screening procedures for MTN-027 as part of their outreach and recruitment strategy.
-Like all outreach and recruitment approaches, strategies and materials used during the pre-screening process must be submitted and approved by local IRBs/ECs.
-During pre-screening, staff may explain MTN-027 to potential study participants and ascertain elements of presumptive eligibility, which should be confirmed at an on-site screening visit.
+It is encouraged that sites implement pre-screening procedures for MTN-023/IPM 030 as part of their outreach and recruitment strategy.
+Like all outreach and recruitment strategies, pre-screening approaches and materials used during the pre-screening process must be IRB approved.

+During pre-screening, staff may explain MTN-023/IPM 030 to potential study participants and ascertain elements of presumptive eligibility, to be confirmed at an on-site screening visit.
 The information obtained during pre-screening activities cannot be considered for eligibility determination.
+No information collected from participants may be used for publication purposes unless written informed consent is provided from potential participants.

+Note: SCHARP-provided PTIDs should not be assigned until after participants provide informed assent/consent at the screening visit.

+It is recommended that pre-screening cover behavioral and basic demographic eligibility criteria, such as (but not limited to):

+- Age - Willingness to comply with other protocol requirements, such as: - Study visit schedule for 25 weeks and associated HIV testing - Use of study products - Non-participation in other research studies - Assessment of known allergies

-Participants found to be presumptively eligible may also be provided the study informed consent or other IRB approved informed consent materials for review prior to their screening visit as part of the pre-screening procedures.
-SCHARP-provided PTIDs should not be assigned until after participants provide informed consent at the screening visit.
+Participants found to be presumptively eligible may also be provided the study informed assent/consent or other IRB approved IC materials for review prior to their screening visit as part of the pre-screening procedures.

-Note: No information collected from participants may be used for publication purposes unless written informed consent is provided from potential participants.